surf-ori/dutch-sources/README.md

 ![Endpoint coverage summary](img/oai_endpoint_summary.png)
 ![OpenAIRE compatibility by type](img/oai_openaire_compatibility_by_type.png)

-### Interactive datasource dashboard
+### Interactive datasource dashboard (Streamlit)
-Open the notebook’s Step 18 cell to explore an ipywidgets/Plotly dashboard where universities can filter on their organisation and inspect datasource health, metadata compliance, and the latest volume snapshot (tables update alongside the charts for transparency).
-All selectors now support multi-select, there are range sliders for “research products by organisation/datasource”, and quick presets highlight common error scenarios (zero-product compatible sources, CRIS mismatch).
-Charts are displayed in a responsive grid that expands to double-width when screen real-estate is available.
+Run `streamlit run streamlit_app.py` after exporting `data/nl_orgs_dashboard_data.xlsx` to explore the full dashboard outside Jupyter.
+The app mirrors all notebook-era controls—multi-select filters, range sliders for organisation/datasource totals, “quick focus” presets for common error scenarios, responsive Plotly charts, and a sortable HTML table with OpenAIRE/OAI hyperlinks.

 ---

 ## Operational Notes
 - **Agents**: Each section of the notebook acts like an “agent” (baseline scout, metrics harvester, datasource cartographer, snapshot scribe, viz painter).
-See `agents.md` for guidance on invoking just the portion you need.
+See `agents.md` for guidance on invoking just the portion you need—including the dashboard export agent that feeds the Streamlit UI.
-- **Dashboard shortcuts**: Use the “Quick focus” presets in the widget header to immediately highlight zero-product OpenAIRE-compatible datasources or CRIS compatibility mismatches without manually adjusting every filter.
+- **Dashboard shortcuts**: The Streamlit app includes “Quick focus” presets in the sidebar to immediately highlight zero-product OpenAIRE-compatible datasources or CRIS compatibility mismatches without manually adjusting every filter.
 - **Zero-product datasources**: Visual sections list any datasources reporting zero total research products and exclude them from the charts.
 Use those console messages (or the dashboard preset) to notify repository managers of harvesting gaps.
 - **Checkpointing**: Long-running enrichment steps write temporary Excel files (e.g., `nl_orgs_openaire.tmp.xlsx`) every few organisations so work can resume if the notebook is interrupted.